-Also, be sure to find out the last potential shipping cut off day/time for delivery before Christmas Eve.
+Also, be sure to find out the last potential shipping cut-off day/time for delivery before Christmas Eve.
 I always would add a one-day buffer to be sure.
-Work with your distribution center or 3PL to determine the last time they need to receive an order for it to arrive in time.
-This may differ than the customer order time.
+Work with your distribution center or 3PL to determine when they need to receive an order for it to arrive in time.
+This may differ from the customer order time.

-Know your digital, traditional, and retail touch points
+4. Know your digital, traditional, and retail touchpoints

-For omni-channel organizations, your touch points may very well exceed just your own ecommerce commerce.
-Retail stores, with their point-of-purchase, table tops, or window displays, will need to be consulted and their collateral prepared and printed, sent to stores with plan-o-grams.
+For omni-channel organizations, your touch points may exceed just your e-commerce commerce.
+Retail stores, with their point-of-purchase, table tops, or window displays, will need to be consulted, and their collateral prepared and printed, sent to stores with plan-o-grams.

-It’s not uncommon for stores to not align with ecommerce deals these day, in hopes that different deals (or deeper discounts) will draw more customers into the store, especially on Black Friday, so be sure to align with the head of retail and their team.
+It’s not uncommon for stores to not align with e-commerce deals in hopes that different deals (or deeper discounts) will draw more customers, especially on Black Friday, so be sure to align with the head of retail and their team.

-Similarly, your digital wholesale channels, such as Amazon, may be permitted to offer sales of their own.
-Aligning here will be extremely important to the business as a whole — because your customer may not care where they’re purchasing your product.
+Similarly, your digital wholesale channels, such as Amazon, may offer sales.
+Aligning here will be extremely important to the business as a whole — because your customers may not care where they’re purchasing your product.

 Holiday campaigns in e-commerce are typically their own beast.
-As your products during the season may include sale items, new seasonal products, limited “Holiday-only” products, carry-over products and more, you’ll perhaps be utilizing thematic holidays ads rather than strict product marketing tactics.
+As your products during the season may include sale items, new seasonal products, limited “Holiday-only” products, carry-over products, and more, you’ll perhaps be utilizing thematic holiday ads rather than strict product marketing tactics.
 Because of this, you’ll want to understand how these ads perform over your regular marketing campaigns.
-Whether you pause your normal campaigns to use solely Holiday ads, or ad Holiday ads to your existing fleet of advertisement, tagging them with UTM codes slightly differently (probably by Campaign) enables you to compare data between products, ads, sources, and even seasons (last year’s Holiday ads versus this year’s).
+Whether you pause your normal campaigns to use solely Holiday ads or add Holiday ads to your existing fleet of advertisements, tagging them with UTM codes slightly differently (probably by Campaign) enables you to compare data between products, ads, sources, and even seasons (last year’s Holiday ads versus this year’s).

 I’ve been at businesses before and after the advent of “Grey Thursday” — that is, Thanksgiving Day.
 While once the idea of shopping on Thanksgiving was unheard of (even online), the burgeoning growth of e-commerce and the popularity of long days of sales have contributed to the birth of the 5-Day Sale, at minimum.
-Theses days (Thanksgiving, Black Friday, Saturday, Sunday, and Cyber Monday) combined can be worth more than any single month throughout the year.
-The popularity of starting to shop online on Thanksgiving Day has increased the last number of years.
-But this has a trickle down effect as well.
+These days (Thanksgiving, Black Friday, Saturday, Sunday, and Cyber Monday) combined can be worth more than any month throughout the year.
+The popularity of starting to shop online on Thanksgiving Day has increased in the last number of years.
+In recent years, discounting has started even before Thanksgiving, on the Wednesday before or even earlier.
+But this has a trickle-down effect as well.
 Orders, not typically shipped on Thanksgiving, pile up on Friday for your fulfillment center, as do calls for Customer Service.

-Test your site can handle the volume of traffic (or surges in traffic at particular times) by using a site like LoadImpact or others.
-This will help determine if you need to spin up new servers in advance of holiday promotions or day-part your emails throughout key selling periods to avoid overload.
+Test whether your site can handle the volume of traffic (or surges in traffic at particular times) by using a site like LoadImpact or others.
+This will help determine if you need to spin up new servers before holiday promotions or day-part your emails throughout key selling periods to avoid overload.

-The growth of mobile has continued to burgeon the last few years, contributing to the demise of tablet visits as smartphone screens have become larger.
-This, coupled with Google’s view of Mobile sites, means your mobile site needs to not only be SEO friendly and have great UX for the customer, but just as fast as the desktop version.
+The growth of mobile has continued to burgeon in the last few years, contributing to the demise of tablet visits as smartphone screens have become larger.
+This, coupled with Google’s view of Mobile sites, means your mobile site needs to be SEO friendly, have great UX for the customer, and be just as fast as the desktop version.

-Remember, too, that while on Black Friday you’ll have more mobile price shopping (from customers walking around retial stores), you have a great number of desktop buyers when they return to they offices and desks on Cyber Monday.
+On Black Friday, you’ll have more mobile price shopping (from customers walking around retail stores), and you have many desktop buyers when they return to their offices and desks on Cyber Monday.
 Prepare for both.
-Add beacons to track and promote to your customers in a geo-fenced area around your stores.
+Add beacons to track and promote to your customers in a geofenced area around your stores.
 Offer flash deals on mobile platforms for Friday and the weekend, etc.

 Without measuring how your business performs during your eCommerce holiday season, you have no benchmark for success.
-With Elevar, you’re able to mark your passing threshold on all goals and metrics, enabling quick visual cues of your performance.
+You can mark your passing threshold on all goals and metrics, enabling quick visual cues of your performance.
 Some key metrics: